 Athlete Categorisation is used to identify, track, and prioritise athletes at each stage of the Performance Pathway, developing a pipeline of athletes to support Australian Cycling Teams in consistently winning medals at major international events: namely Olympic, Paralympic, World Championships and Commonwealth Games.

-AusCycling Performance has implemented a National Categorisation Framework driven by the Australian Institute for Sport (AIS).
+AusCycling Performance has implemented a National Categorisation Framework driven by the Australian Institute of Sport (AIS).
 Categorisation is the process by which National Sport Organisations (NSO’s) identify, track, and prioritise athletes in Olympic and Paralympic disciplines.

 At AusCycling Performance, categorisation is based on two sport specific measures: